isabella232/Spatial-Audio-API-Examples/experiments/nodejs/Spatial-Standup/README.md

 - `npm run package`
     - This command will build the necessary client files, invoke Electron to transform those files into a native app, then package the native app into an installer for your current platform.

-## Getting Analytics about Spatial Standup Usage
+## Getting Analytics about Spatial Standup Usage - PostgreSQL Database
 1. Install `postgresql` on your local machine.
 2. Configure `postgresql` locally, then create a new database (called `sar`, for example).
 3. Create a new schema inside that new database called `analytics`.